 This trend of increasing numbers of tractor trailer collisions has continued to recent years.
 In 2018, tractor trailers and large trucks were involved in 112,000 crashes causing injury and 414,000 property damage only crashes.

-The majority of fatal truck accidents occur in rural areas (68%) during the daytime (66%) and on weekdays (78%).
+The majority of fatal tractor trailer accidents occur in rural areas (68%) during the daytime (66%) and on weekdays (78%).

-About 27% of all large truck drivers involved in fatal truck accidents throughout the United States have had at least one prior speeding conviction compared to 19 percent of the passenger vehicle drivers involved in fatal crashes.
+About 27% of all tractor trailer drivers involved in fatal accidents throughout the United States have had at least one prior speeding conviction compared to 19 % of the passenger vehicle drivers involved in fatal crashes.

 There are both state and federal regulations that trucking companies and their drivers must follow.
 When a trucking company or driver fails to follow these regulations and this causes a collision, they can be found negligent and held liable for the accident.

 While many states have their own regulations that govern tractor trailers and other big trucks, the Federal Motor Carrier Safety Administration (FMCSA) makes regulations that apply to interstate traffic.
 These federal regulations cover various aspects of the trucking industry, including hiring and supervising drivers as well as the maintenance of a commercial vehicle.

 A thorough investigation of a truck accident is vital to the success of any litigation which may follow.
 The investigation should be conducted quickly to insure that evidence such as skid marks, points of impact, and the tractor trailer are preserved in their unaltered states.
 The investigation will also include obtaining important documents such as logbooks.
 Thoroughly conducted investigations often reveal mechanical failures on the truck or impaired drivers.